 “I want them to know how much we appreciate them, how much we admire them, how much we love them.”

-As more and more black men begin to realize that they have been programmed to view the black woman negatively, she will be elevated to the place she deserves.
+As more and more black men begin to realize that they have been programmed to view the black woman negatively, she is being elevated to the place she deserves.

 if this has been helpful please share